 La Jolla Shores Association seeks changes to allow virtual board voting ##

-You are currently viewing La Jolla Shores Association seeks changes to allow virtual board voting
+Artistic representation for La Jolla Shores Association seeks changes to allow virtual board voting ##

 14 meeting that the association’s board had been “confused” about the process of voting during the August meeting.
 The confusion stemmed from the association’s bylaws, which were unclear about the process for voting on motions.
 The bylaws were written in 2010 and haven’t been updated since.